aaronbloomfield/ics/hws/hw-networks.md

 You should submit two files to Gradescope:

-- `mst3k-networks.pdf`, where mst3k is your userid, which is your report for parts 1 (Tor) and 2 (packet sniffing).
+- `networks.pdf`, where mst3k is your userid, which is your report for parts 1 (Tor) and 2 (packet sniffing).
 Answers to all the questions in those parts should be in that file.
 So that it is viable for us to read, please clearly label the various sections of the file.
 - `keylogger.py`: from part 3 (packet sniffing)